Avril Lavigne: Relationships

 Lavigne and Sum 41 lead vocalist/rhythm guitarist Deryck Whibley began dating when Lavigne was 19 years old, after being friends since she was 17.
 In June 2005, Whibley proposed to her.
 The couple married on July 15, 2006, in Montecito, California.
 On October 9, 2009, Lavigne filed for divorce, citing "irreconcilable differences" as the reason.
 Lavigne stated, "I am grateful for our time together, and I am grateful and blessed for our remaining friendship."
-The divorce was finalized on November 16, 2010.
+The divorce was finalised on November 16, 2010.

 From February 2010 to January 2012, she was dating The Hills star Brody Jenner.

 Lavigne began dating fellow Canadian musician Chad Kroeger, frontman of the band Nickelback, in July 2012.
 The relationship blossomed after they began working together in March 2012 to write and record music for Lavigne's fifth album.
 Lavigne and Kroeger became engaged in August 2012, after one month of dating.
 The couple married at the Château de la Napoule, a reconstructed medieval castle on the Mediterranean in the South of France, on July 1, 2013, after a year of being together.
 On September 2, 2015, Lavigne announced her separation from Kroeger via her official Instagram account, and they later divorced.

 From 2018 to 2019, Lavigne dated billionaire heir Phillip Sarofim.
 It was reported by People magazine that she began dating musician Pete Jonas in 2020.
 She later began dating Mod Sun around March 2021.
 In April 2022, Lavigne used her social media accounts to announce their engagement, which ended in February 2023.

 Health

 In April 2015, Lavigne revealed to People magazine that she had been diagnosed with Lyme disease after her 30th birthday in 2014.
 In an interview with Billboard that same month, Lavigne said that she was in the recovery process and that she wanted to increase awareness of the disease.

-Lavigne has been referred to as a vegan or a vegetarian, though she has not discussed her diet publicly.